akiledal/sourcetracker2/README.md

 rarefaction depth of 1700 and source rarefaction depth of 1500**
 `sourcetracker2 gibbs -i otu_table.biom -m map.txt -o example5/ --sink_rarefaction_depth 1700 --source_rarefaction_depth 1500`

-**Calculate the proportion of each source in each sink, using ipyparallel to run in parallel with 5 jobs**
+**Calculate the proportion of each source in each sink, parallel with 5 jobs**
 `sourcetracker2 gibbs -i otu_table.biom -m map.txt -o example6/ --jobs 5`

-**Calculate the proportion of each source in each sink, using ipyparallel to run in parallel with 5 jobs.
+**Calculate the proportion of each source in each sink, with 5 jobs.
 Write the per sink feature tables (what SourceTracker 1 called
 'full output').
 These are feature by sample table indicating the origin source of each sequence (each count of a feature).**
 `sourcetracker2 gibbs -i otu_table.biom -m map.txt -o example7/ --jobs 5 --per_sink_feature_assignments`